TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 ...
   public insertBlocks(
     blocksToInsert: PartialBlock[],
-    blockToInsertAt: BlockIdentifier,
+    referenceBlock: BlockIdentifier,
     placement: "before" | "after" | "nested" = "before"
   ): void;
 ...
 }

 // Usage
-editor.insertBlocks(blocksToInsert, blockToInsertAt, placement)
+editor.insertBlocks(blocksToInsert, referenceBlock, placement)
 ```

 `blocksToInsert:` An array of blocks that should be inserted.

-`blockToInsertAt:` An identifier for an existing block, at which the new blocks should be inserted.
+`referenceBlock:` An [identifier](#block-identifiers) for an existing block, at which the new blocks should be inserted.

-`placement:` Determines whether the blocks should be inserted just before, just after, or nested inside the existing block.
+`placement:` Determines whether the blocks should be inserted just before, just after, or nested inside the `referenceBlock`.
 Inserts the blocks at the start of the existing block's children if `"nested"` is used.

 ## Updating Blocks